Finding a Job in Amsterdam, Netherlands

-If you don't have a network yet, then there a number of websites such as Expatica and InterNations where you can meet people who already living here and are happy to share their experiences.
+If you don't have a network yet, then there a number of websites such as Expatica, InterNations or Facebook groups where you can meet people who already living here and are happy to share their experiences.
 Or sign up for a sports team or other activity like yoga which can increase your network.

-One final piece of advice - be creative.
+4. Volunteer - Try to be as creative as possible with your job search.
 If you are in the process of applying for a work permit for instance, check out if there are any possibilities in your area to do some volunteering work.

 Good luck in finding a suitable job!"